-For the District, enrollment is no longer the main driver of funding since property taxes and fees primarily determine its resource as a community supported district.
-Historically, community college districts enrollment increases when unemployment increases and decreases when the economy recovers.
+For the District, enrollment is no longer the main driver of funding since property taxes and fees primarily determine its resource as a community-supported district.
+Historically, community college districts' enrollment increases when unemployment increases and decreases when the economy recovers.
 Accordingly, the District's enrollment has declined during the current economic climate in the Bay Area.
-In FY2017-18, the District's enrollment continued to decline as anticipated due to the robust economy in San Mateo County.
-However, the District's international student enrollment remains strong and the District anticipates educating close to 1,700 international students in FY 2018-19.
+In FY 2018-19, the District's resident enrollment continued to decline as anticipated due to the robust economy in San Mateo County while international student enrollment declined slightly from the prior year and the District anticipates educating close to 1,000 international students in FY 2019- 20.